matrix-org/synapse/docs/admin_api/rooms.md

 # Create Room API

 The Create Room admin API allows server admins to create a new room on the server.
-It is possible to specify an owner for the room other than the requester himself.
+It is possible to specify a creator for the room other than the requester themselves.
 In that case, the server admin who made the request **does not** become a member of the created room unless they are explicitly included in the membership list.